 Internships with the Mexico Institute

-Successful applicants should have strong research and/or administrative skills, be detail-oriented, be able to work independently and collectively as part of group, and be currently enrolled in an undergraduate/graduate degree program, a recent graduate (within the last year), and/or have been accepted to enter an advanced degree program.
-Strong writing skills and language ability in both English and Spanish are essential.
-Translation experience will be considered an asset.
+Eligibility Requirements: Successful applicants should have strong research and administrative skills, be detail-oriented, be able to work independently and collectively as part of a group, and be currently enrolled in an undergraduate degree program, a recent graduate (within the last year), and/or have been accepted to enter an advanced degree program.
+Strong writing skills and language ability in both English and Spanish are preferred.
+Experience with graphic design (Adobe Illustrator, InDesign, and/or Photoshop), video (YouTube, Facebook Live), translation experience, and knowledge of Mexico will be considered assets.

 The Immigration Reform and Control Act of 1986 requires employers to hire only individuals who are eligible to work in the United States.
 An individual selected for a paid internship will be expected to present proper evidence establishing employability prior to being appointed.